GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 ---

 {% Aside %}
-  An update to this post was published to the [developer.chrome.com blog](https://developer.chrome.com/blog/private-network-access-update).
+  CORS-RFC1918 has been renamed to Private Network Access for clarity.
-  CORS-RFC1918 has also been renamed to Private Network Access for clarity.
+  An update to this post is published at [developer.chrome.com blog](https://developer.chrome.com/blog/private-network-access-update).
 {% endAside %}

 Malicious websites making requests to devices and servers hosted on a private